 Grill the shrimps over hot coals until the grey translucent flesh has turned opaque white (with pink specs) then turn, brush with more of the marinade and cook the other side – the honey in the marinade will help form a sweet chilli coating.

-Serve the skewer over salad leaves and with a wedge of lime or scallion shavings (or both).
+Serve the skewer over salad leaves and with a wedge of lime and spring onion (scallion) shavings.